slowernews/wisdom-tldr/README.md

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

+> *'Only fools rush into a situation.
+By committing too quickly you lose your maneuverability.'*

 ===